 In the time of Louis XIV, the Château de Paraza used to be the dwelling of the French engineer Paul Riquet during the construction of the canal connecting the Mediterranean Sea to the Atlantic Ocean then called Canal du Roy.

-History of the Estate
+History of the estate

-History of the Royal Canal
+History of the canal

-The Canal du Midi is the amazing project designed by the engineer Pierre Paul Riquet to link the Atlantic Ocean to the MediterraneanSea through a canal long of 240km at the age of Louis XIV.
-Registered as a Historical Heritage Site by the UNESCO in 1996, the Canal du Midi has become a tourist site famous all over the world.
+The Canal du Midi is the incredible project thought by the French engineer Paul Riquet to connect the Mediterranean Sea to the Atlantic Ocean.
+Designated a UNESCO Historical Site in 1996, the Canal du Midi has become a worldwide tourist attraction.